 Well, unfortunately, the answer is no. There is no Four Seasons hotel or resort in Venice.
 There is a hotel with a great club lounge in Venice.
 Some of the best Marriott hotels in the world are also the best Marriott Bonvoy hotels in Venice.
 But there is no Four Seasons in Venice.

 Wherever you are in the world, Four Seasons hotels are consistently one of the best in that city or resort.
 This means that most Four Seasons hotel room rates start at $500 – $1000 USD per night and because they don’t have a Four Seasons loyalty program, you will never be able to book a free stay by racking up and redeeming points, or by collecting points on your credit card and spending them on a Four Seasons hotel stay.
-It can’t be done.
-But you can get free benefits or discounts at Four Seasons hotels, which is a secret that not a lot of people know about.

 So Where Should I Stay?

-The best luxury hotels in Venice include The St. Regis and the Gritti Palace which are part of the Marriott Bonvoy group, but we think the hotel that is most like a Four Seasons hotel is the Belmond Cipriani, an other-worldly resort with a gorgeous pool in Venice.
+The best luxury hotels in Venice include The St. Regis and the Gritti Palace, which are part of the Marriott Bonvoy group, but we think the hotel that is most like a Four Seasons hotel is the Belmond Cipriani, an other-worldly resort with a gorgeous pool in Venice.

 A favorite of the late Michael Winner and the location for George Clooney’s marriage, this magnificent hotel is nestled on the tip of Giudecca Island.
 The Belmond Hotel Cipriani is just 40 minutes by water taxi from Venice airport and a short boat ride across the water from St Mark’s Square.

 A highlight of the hotel is, of course, the pool.
 It is huge, surrounded by gardens and a bar & restaurant that’s open during the day and again later in the evening.
 The pool area itself is under the command of a lovely lady who will do her best to find you an ideal spot to while away your day poolside.
 Loungers are arranged by deck boys who will set up your sunbed with just the right amount of shade and provide as many Evian spritzers as you can use.
-Other than the size of this saltwater pool, what was noteworthy is the space around it.
-There are plenty of loungers available and you can always find a little bit of peace and quiet if you so wish.
+Other than the size of this saltwater pool, what was noteworthy was the space around it.
+There are plenty of loungers available, and you can always find a little bit of peace and quiet if you so wish.

 The gardens at the Belmond Hotel Cipriani are also beautiful.
 You can stroll underneath archways of roses and sweet-smelling white flowers, find a place on the lawns to laze or stroll through the kitchen garden.
-Tennis players can play a game or two on the secluded clay court while parents can shuffle children off to the kids club and enjoy the Spa and Wellness center.
-There’s wildlife too, the garden being home a beautiful rabbit who helps the robot lawnmower keep the grass tended and a chicken and some friendly ducks too.
+Tennis players can play a game or two on the secluded clay court while parents can shuffle children off to the kids’ club and enjoy the Spa and Wellness center.
+There’s wildlife too, the garden being home to a beautiful rabbit who helps the robot lawnmower keep the grass tended and a chicken and some friendly ducks too.
 It was fun at dusk to sit and watch them all go about their business.

-The room to choose is the Junior Suite Pool room, (around €2,500 EUR per night in season), which backs straight onto your reserved loungers at the pool, meaning that you can go for a dip without the indecency of having to trawl along corridors and down lifts in dressing gowns.
-All rooms are the epitome of classic elegance adorned with handcrafted Murano Glass features, including handsome blue chandeliers that look like octopuses on the ceiling.
-The marble floors are softened with Turkish silk rugs and the bathrooms are large, with huge walk-in showers and double basins sporting lovely smelling designer Hermes amenities.
+The room to choose is the Junior Suite Pool room (around €2,500 EUR per night in season), which backs straight onto your reserved loungers at the pool, meaning that you can go for a dip without the indecency of having to trawl along corridors and down lifts in dressing gowns.
+All rooms are the epitome of classic elegance, adorned with handcrafted Murano Glass features, including handsome blue chandeliers that look like octopuses on the ceiling.
+The marble floors are softened with Turkish silk rugs, and the bathrooms are large, with huge walk-in showers and double basins sporting lovely-smelling designer Hermes amenities.

-Once the sun starts to drop the majority of residents at the pool bar amble over to the main bar to continue their Bellinis.
+Once the sun starts to drop, the majority of residents at the pool bar amble over to the main bar to continue their Bellinis.
 I can’t think of a more romantic setting than being served drinks overlooking the Venetian lagoon, with the piano playing in the background as the pink sky turns to purple.
-The constant flow of boats chugging up and down the waterway, in front of the bar and restaurant area is something I’d never tire of watching.
+The constant flow of boats chugging up and down the waterway in front of the bar and restaurant area is something I’d never tire of watching.

 So maybe you don’t need a Four Seasons in Venice.
-Maybe there already is one of sorts…
+Maybe there already is one of sorts.
+Below, you can find reviews of our own favorite hotels in Venice.

 Review: JW Marriott Venice